top of page

 This simple precept, when followed, has the power to end racism and discrimination.

 A key concept in many philosophies and spiritualities, the Golden Rule admonishes us to "do unto others as we would have them do unto us."
 Its meaning is clear: treat others only in ways that you would want to be treated.

 However, the golden rule is not always easy to follow.
-It can be a challenge to honor others as we wish to be honored.
+It can be a challenge to honour others as we wish to be honoured.
 Yet, when we do so, we bestow a gift of loving kindness on our fellow human beings.
-And, in honoring others, we honor ourselves.
+And, in honouring others, we honour ourselves.

 It is as uncomplicated a tenet as one could wish for.
 When we live by it, harming another person becomes nearly impossible.